Grilled Butternut Squash

 How to Grill Butternut Squash

-• Sweet: Brown sugar, pine nuts, orange zest, and extra virgin olive oil gives the squash a sweet autumnal flavor you are sure to adore.
+• Sweet: A mix of brown sugar, pine nuts, orange zest, and extra virgin olive oil gives the squash some sweet fall flavors you are sure to adore.

-• Garlicky: Olive oil and garlic combine with the butternut squash to give it a fantastic umami flavor.
-You can use fresh but I recommend using garlic powder or garlic salt instead as it will be easier to distribute the flavor that way.
+• Garlicky: Combine olive oil and garlic with the butternut squash to give it a fantastic umami flavor.
+You can use fresh, but I recommend using garlic powder or garlic salt instead, as it will be easier to distribute the flavor that way.

-• Spicy: Add Cayenne pepper to the recipe to give the grilled squash a little bit of a kick.
-It also helps to enhance the gorgeous orange color of butternut squash.
+• Spicy: Add cayenne pepper or red pepper flakes to the recipe to give the grilled squash a little bit of a kick.
+It also helps to enhance the gorgeous orange color of the butternut squash.

-• Flavor Adventure: Sprinkle with cumin, rosemary, and nutmeg to go on a flavor adventure that has an earth autumnal flavor with a little bit of a kick.
+• Unique flavors: Sprinkle with cumin, rosemary, and nutmeg to go on a flavor adventure that has an earthy, autumnal flavor with a little bit of a kick.
+Chopped sage leaves and thyme are also great herbs to pair with butternut squash, especially during the fall and winter seasons!

 Serving Ideas for Grilled Squash

-• Grilled Butternut Squash Soup: While most butternut squash soup recipes call for roasted squash you can do with grilled butternut squash too!
-Add the grilled squash to 3 cups of broth, half a cup of heavy cream, 1/2 cup of sauteed shallots, 4 cloves of garlic, 2 tsp of nutmeg, 2 tsp of maple syrup then blend it with an immersion blender.
+• Grilled butternut squash soup: While most butternut squash soup recipes call for roasted squash, you can absolutely do it with grilled butternut squash too!
+Add the grilled squash to 3 cups of broth, 1/2 cup of heavy cream, 1/2 cup of sautéed shallots, 4 cloves of garlic, 2 tsp of nutmeg, and 2 tsp of maple syrup.
+Blend everything with an immersion blender.

-• Make Tacos: We love making grilled vegetable tacos with butternut squash, spicy red salsa, and queso fresco.
+• Veggie tacos: We love making grilled vegetable tacos with butternut squash, spicy red salsa, and queso fresco.

 The Recipe